telerik/xamarin-forms-docs/controls/entry/getting-started/entry-getting-started.md

 This example will guide you through the steps needed to add a basic **RadEntry** control in your application.

->Before you proceed, please, take a look at these articles and follow the instructions to setup your app:
+>Before you proceed, please, take a look at these articles and follow the instructions to set up your app:
 >
 >- [Setup on Windows]({%slug getting-started-windows%})
 >- [Setup on Mac]({%slug getting-started-mac%})